 PE is further supplemented in Key Stage 2 by the use of The Golden Mile.
 The Golden Mile is an initiative that we have adopted to encourage pupils to walk, run, skip, hop etc around a track on the school yard to encourage pupils to increase the amount of physical activity that they participate in each day during their break and lunchtimes.
 During lessons teachers also use The Golden Mile as an opportunity to re-energise pupils as well as increasing the time pupils spent involved in physical activity.

-Years 3 and 4 attend twice weekly swimming lessons at a local swimming pool during the Summer and Autumn terms as part of their PE lessons.
+Years 3 (Summer term 2) and 4 (Autumn term 1) attend twice weekly swimming lessons at a local swimming pool.

 Year 6 take part in an annual residential trip during their first half of the Autumn term in which they take part in a series of physical activities including; orienteering, scavenger hunting, assault courses and climbing ladders.